 • hold tertiary qualifications, or have successfully completed at least two years of undergraduate university study;

 • have functional English (equivalent to IELTS 4.5 or higher);

 Yes.
 Applicants for the Chinese Work and Holiday visa must be at least 18 but have not turned 31 years of age at the time of lodging the application.

-For weekly updates, follow us on PD Weibo, Sina Weibo, or search for ‘AustralianAmbassador’ on Weixin.
+For updates about applying for this visa, follow us on PD Weibo, Sina Weibo, or search for ‘AustralianAmbassador’ on Weixin.

 This is a matter for the Australian and Chinese governments to consider once the arrangement has been in operation for a period of time.

-Anyone who meets the Subclass 462 Work and Holiday visa’s eligibility requirements can apply.
+Anyone who meets the eligibility requirements for the Subclass 462 Work and Holiday visa can apply.

 The subclass 462 Work and Holiday visa provides a unique ‘once-in-a-lifetime’ opportunity for participants.
 Consequently, participants can only ever apply for one such visa.

 Further general information can be found on the website of the Department of Immigration and Border Protection at: Work and Holiday visa (subclass 462)

 The arrangement will initially allow Chinese participants to visit Australia.
 There is a mechanism for review should China be in a position to offer opportunities to Australians in the future.